lostintransaction/lostintransaction.github.io/_src/posts/2014-03-18-base58check-encoding-and-decoding.md

 [bitcoinsrc]: https://github.com/bitcoin/bitcoin/blob/f76c122e2eac8ef66f69d142231bd33c88a24c50/src/base58.h#L7-L12 "src/base58.h"

 Essentially, the goal with Base58Check is to make it easier for humans to read and handle Bitcoin addresses.
-Let's implement Base58Check encoding and decoding.
-We'll use [Racket](http://racket-lang.org), which let's us avoid the hassle of dealing with `BIGNUM`s.
+In this post, instead of the C++ used in the Bitcoin reference, we implement Base58Check encoding and decoding using [Racket](http://racket-lang.org), which lets us avoid the hassle of dealing with `BIGNUM`s.

 ### Encoding ###